vishakha-ramani/realtime-rutgers.github.io/content/_index.md

       text: |
         <br>

-        This project is about developing frameworks for real-time operation, online decision-making, and offline training of ML-based applications that must be resilient to data, application, user, and system changes.
+        This <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2148104">NSF-funded project</a> is about developing frameworks for real-time operation, online decision-making, and offline training of ML-based applications that must be resilient to data, application, user, and system changes.

   - block: collection
     content: